-- With one palm hold the moss and and the plastic bag, against the cut on the stem.
+- Hold the moss and plastic bag against the cut on the stem with one palm.

 - Fold the plastic flaps around the stem with the other hand.
-Secure this bag of moss using twisty ties so that it doesn’t slip off.
+Secure this bag of moss using twisty ties, so it doesn’t slip off.
 The roots will grow into the moss cocoon.

-- Keep the arrangement moistened by watering through the holes on the bag.
+- Keep the arrangement moistened with water through the holes in the bag.

-- After a couple of weeks, the roots have grown into the moss.
+- After a couple of weeks, the roots have grown into moss.

 - Remove the plastic and the moss carefully without breaking your new roots.

-- Now cut the plantlet below the new roots with a pair of sterile sheers.
+- Now cut the plantlet below the new roots with sterile sheers.

-- Pot the cutting and grow it in shade until the new plant is well established.
+- Pot the cutting and grow it in the shade until the new plant is well established.

 Common Problems with Philodendron “Imperial Red”